nbuchwitz/check_pve/README.md

                         Mode to use.
   -n NODE, --node NODE  Node to check (necessary for all modes except cluster
                         and version)
-  --name NAME           Name of storage or vm
-  --vmid VMID           ID of virtual machine or container --expected-vm-status {running,stopped,paused}
+  --name NAME           Name of storage, vm, or container --vmid VMID           ID of virtual machine or container --expected-vm-status {running,stopped,paused}
                         Expected VM status